 These are some of the highlighted events to look out for:

-- 5 p.m. — Tree lighting at the City-County building
+- 5:15 p.m. — Tree lighting ceremony in the portico of the City-County Building

-- 10 p.m. — Finale fireworks show at Ft.
-Duquesne Boulevard and Sixth Street
+- 8:30 p.m. — Adam Lambert takes the stage at Fort Duquesne Boulevard and Stanwix Street

 Watch the fireworks from afar

-The BNY Mellon Fireworks Finale is always a hit at Light Up Night, and hundreds, probably thousands of people will be huddle around Ft.
+The fireworks finale is always a hit at Light Up Night, and thousands of people will likely be huddle around Ft.
 Duquesne Boulevard to watch the exploding art.
 But here’s a piece of advice: fireworks are big, and they light up the entire sky, which means you can see them from many different points in the city.
 Hang out somewhere like the North Shore riverwalk or Station Square to take in the oohs and ahhs of holiday fireworks while also avoiding the heaviest crowds.